Dunkirk (2017) (Christopher Nolan)

 A very quotable crime/drama which initially is a bit cold and brutal, but the longer it goes, the more I cared.

-Includes one of the most thrilling bank robberies ever put to film, featuring the intense Brian Eno instrumental Force Marker.
+most thrilling bank robberies ever put to film, featuring the intense Brian Eno instrumental Force Marker.

 The meeting in the restaurant between Pacino and De Niro is another highlight, yet on rewatch feels a tad unrealistic.
 Why would Neil admit he still takes scores?
 A sad film in how most characters are neglecting other people.